Subsectors, Dynkin Diagrams and New Generalised Geometries

 One can then study the closure of the algebra of the Dorfman derivative.
 To do this using the expressions with spinor indices above, one needs to make note of some combinations of two partial derivatives which vanish identically, due to the fact that only the components of $\der_\alpha$ along $T^*$ are non-vanishing.
 In fact, studying the $\GL(d,\bbR)$ decompositions, one finds that only the irreducible parts

 of two separate derivatives and, for second derivatives, only

 can be non-vanishing.
-The remaining irreducible parts of $S^2 E^*$ form the bundle $N^* \subset S^2 E^*$, the dual of which is of course $N$, the analogue of the bundle $N$ from~\cite{CSW2}.
-The general description of this phenomenon can be found in appendix~\ref{app:section}.
+The remaining irreducible parts of $S^2 E^*$ form the bundle $N^* \subset S^2 E^*$, whose dual $N$ is the $\Spin(d,d)\times\bbR^+$ version of the bundle $N$ from~\cite{CSW2}, which governs the ``section condition" of extended geometries.
+A general method to identify this bundle can be found in appendix~\ref{app:section}.

 Armed with~\eqref{eq:spinddsec1} and~\eqref{eq:spinddsec2}, one can see the closure of the algebra using Fierz identities.
 Some of the steps of this derivation are highlighted in appendix~\ref{app:Fierz}.
-In fact, the closure of the algebra is guaranteed by the results of~\cite{Baraglia}, and the structure forms a Leibnitz algebroid.
+In fact, the closure of the algebra is guaranteed by the results of~\cite{Baraglia}, and the structure forms a Leibniz algebroid.